Glennobi/MS1-Project-Glennobi/README.md

     *	I tried to submit the form with an invalid email address and verified that a relevant error message appears
     *	I submitted the form with all inputs valid and verified that a "Code Institute" success message appears.
     *   I tested and verified that the form "Reset" button does just that.
-*	I developed the project in Google Chrome and tested it there, on Firefox.
-Internet Explorer and on Microsoft Edge
+*	I developed the project in Google Chrome and tested it there, on Firefox, Internet Explorer and on Microsoft Edge
-    *   It looked and worked well on all EXCEPT for the following:
+    *   It looked and worked well on all 4 browsers, noting the following:
-            *   Firefox was by far the best in terms of speed.
+        *   Firefox was by far the best in terms of speed and responsiveness.
 On Page 4 of my website, my Enquiry Form, the tick boxes turn my grey colour, when selected on my form, as I wanted it.
         *   On Microsoft Edge, again, on Page 4 of my website, my Enquiry Form, the tick boxes turn my grey colour, when selected on my form, as I wanted it.
-            *   On Google Chrome, they turn Bootstrap blue, and I can't change it!
+        *   On Google Chrome, they turn Bootstrap blue, and I could not over-ride this with loads of custom CSS!
-            *   On Internet Explorer, I lost all opaque grey backgrounds on my Sections, on all pages, texts, tables and forms.
+        *   On Internet Explorer, I lost all opaque grey backgrounds on my Sections on all pages, texts, tables and forms.
+On speaking to a colleague, this is not unusual, in fact most development companies do not support Internet Explorer anymore.
     *	I tested responsivness in both portrait and landscape modes on:
         *	Moto G4, Galaxy S5, Pixel 2, Pixel 2XL, iPhone 5, 6, 7, 8, X, iPad, iPad Pro, Surface Duo, Galaxy Fold, Galaxy Note III
         *   See "bugs" section below.

-*	List of bugs or problems discovered.
+## Bugs.
 *   Un-ordered lists within tables are extremely difficult to display and make responsive on small and medium devices.
-    *   After loads of attempts, I scrapped the Unordered Lists and replaced them with new responsive table rows.
+*   After loads of attempts, I scrapped the Unordered Lists and replaced them with new responsive table rows instead.
-    *   A good help to develop and test responsitivity is to draw a table of all common devices, and record their screen size width and height in portrait and landscape, IN SIZE ORDER.
+*   A good help to develop and test responsitivity is to draw a table of all common devices, and record their screen size width and height, in portrait and landscape, IN SIZE ORDER.
 *   It is easier to start small and design up, than the other way around.
 *   Inserting background images can change specificity and ruin a good layout!
+I had some playing around with various CSS "background" properties to gat it working.
 *   Researched and found @media solutions to override CSS rules.
 Found "!important" keyword extremely helpful, in re-enforcing design and layout changes!
+*   I found the only way to develop and avoid a lot of bugs:
+    *   develop the project in stages from your wireframe
+    *   using tight semantic HTML, developing all the common areas of all the pages of the site, Header and Footer first
+    *   style these areas for the smallest devices up
+    *   then design & develop the individual and unique Sections last
+    *   style these Sections for the smallest devices upwards(this was the most time-consuming part of the project, 90% of the time getting the last 10% right!)

+## Other Problems.
+*   I had a lot of problems with GitHub, GitPod and Github Pages.
+*   Whilst the "cheat-sheet" helped, I believe all course material needs to be updated in relation to repositories, workspaces and deployment (from Cloud9 etc).

 # Deployment

 ##	Deployed to the cloud, GitHub Pages.
-*   I have deployed my project to [GitHub Pages](https://glennobi.github.io/MS1-Project-Glennobi/enquiry.html).
+*   Check out my project!
+Rather than use screenshots, here is a direct link to my deployed my project to [GitHub Pages](https://glennobi.github.io/MS1-Project-Glennobi/index.html).
 *   Procedure followed:
     *   Selected my Project on Github
     *   Selected "Settings" tab